Thomas O. Enders: U.S. Ambassador to Spain, 1983–1986

 Enders was appointed Ambassador to Spain in August 1983, having been forced out of his previous position by what Secretary of State George P. Shultz described as "hard liners", led by NSC direction William "Judge" Clark and including William Casey, Ed Meese and others.
-Shultz considered Enders a loyal, keenly analytic officer with a style that could irritate even those who supported him; he might be difficult, but he was a definite asset.
+Shultz described Enders as a "loyal, keenly analytic officer with a style that could irritate even those who supported him; he might be difficult, but he was a definite asset."
 Shultz hoped that getting Enders away from the Central American crisis would make it easier for him to deal with the hard liners, as well as reduce the heat on Enders.
 That proved not to be the case.
 Before leaving for Spain Enders chose Jack R. Binns, the former Ambassador to Honduras with whom he had clashed (see above), as his deputy in Madrid.

 The principal issues concerning Enders in Spain were ensuring its continued membership in NATO, its entry into the then European Community (now EU) and the renewal of the U.S. mutual defense treaty with Spain, which provided strategically important air and naval basis for U.S. forces that would have expired in 1987.
 Enders quickly established excellent working relations with Socialist Party (PSOE) Prime Minister Felipe Gonzalez and King Juan Carlos, both of whom supported continued membership in NATO and the EU initiative.
 NATO, however, was a serious problem.
 The PSOE officially opposed Spanish membership, as did a substantial majority of the Spanish public.
 To overcome this, Gonzalez would propose a national referendum, the outcome of which was in doubt.

-A May 1985 State Visit of President Reagan turned out to be something of a diplomatic disaster.
-Initially the Gonzalez government was concerned about its timing, fearing that it would be seen as an effort to influence the NATO referendum and thus counter-productive.
-The situation was aggravated further by planning conflicts between the Spanish and our Secret Service advance team.
-But all this paled when, in late April, President Reagan decided to delay his arrival by two days to attend a ceremony in Germany, Bitburg, it turned out.
-The Spanish were livid, and they got even.

-The day before President Reagan's arrival the morning media all reported that the CIA had earlier been caught attempting to tap into Prime Minister Gonzalez' secure telecommunications system.
-And they had.
-This precipitated major anti-U. S. demonstrations in Madrid and other major cities on the eve Reagan's arrival.
-Not surprisingly, Spanish authorities were able to control the situation, and there were no major protests during the visit itself.